KzclassLLC/GmailDeleteTool/README.md

 2. Copy the following spreadsheet to your Google Drive.
    [https://docs.google.com/spreadsheets/d/1dRjMZD7eZHcL8aIzlyBBVpI5HbYYpPOXdKDiRb62OPI/edit](https://docs.google.com/spreadsheets/d/1dRjMZD7eZHcL8aIzlyBBVpI5HbYYpPOXdKDiRb62OPI/edit)
-   After you copied spreadsheet, please check the locale setting of the spreadsheet.
+   After you copied spreadsheet, please check the locale setting(menu->settings) of the spreadsheet
    Or copy scripts to your Google Spreadsheet's script editor.
    The targets are the following three files.